omerk/docs.electrolama.com/docs/radio-docs/index.md

 **Router:** If you're looking to extend the range of your network, flash your stick with the router firmware and plug it into a power source somewhere central in your home for stand-alone operation.
 Refer to the [README of the router firmware](https://github.com/Koenkk/Z-Stack-firmware/blob/master/router/Z-Stack_3.x.0/bin/README.md) for setup instructions.

 You can find the coordinator firmware downloads under [`router/Z-Stack_3.x.0/bin`](https://github.com/Koenkk/Z-Stack-firmware/tree/master/router/Z-Stack_3.x.0/bin) in the [Z-Stack-firmware repository](https://github.com/Koenkk/Z-Stack-firmware).
-Pick the latest release available for your stick:
+Pick the latest release available for your stick that matches the following template:

 | Stick | Router Firmware |
 |--|--|